 Playing recorded music is sure to produce favorable results, although markedly less effective than the personal touch of your voice.
 Use the same selection of songs as described for singing.

 A few musically inclined growers will bring out their instruments and play to their crops.
 Again, keep in mind the type of music.
 There is speculation that symphonic band instruments are more effective than jazz or orchestra.
 I am currently researching this and will update you shortly(don’t hold your breath).

 Yet another form of bonding, is to camp out and sleep with your vines as they grow.
 Anyone who pursues prize winning results, will attest that you might as well sleep in the field.
 After all, you need to spend most of your time there.
 My wife(saint that she is) suggested I sleep in the shed next to the plants, as she sees little of me during the growing season anyway.

 Finally, language plays absolutely no role in pumpkin growth results.
 My example at the beginning of this article is proof positive that pumpkins are multi-linguistic.

 Fact or fiction?
 You make the call.
 But for me, I have no doubts that bonding is an important part of the process.
-If you are still not convinced, think about the fact that the more attached you are to your plants, the more you think about their needs, and the more you observe the condition of both the plant and it's environment on a daily basis.
-Through bonding you are more active in it's care and meticulous about every little aspect of growing.
+If you are still not convinced, think about the fact that the more attached you are to your plants, the more you think about their needs.
+And, you will be more observant to the condition of both the plant and it’s environment on a daily basis.
+Through bonding you are more active in it’s care and meticulous about every little aspect of growing.